Welcome to Auckland!

 This includes the airport pickup tariffs etc.

-You’ll see the taxis when you walk out the door on your right-hand side.
-Unless there’s a reason you despise ride-sharing apps, I’m going to recommend you take Uber/Zoomy/Ola over the taxis every day.
+You’ll see the taxis when you walk out the door.
+Unless there’s a reason you despise ride-sharing apps, I suggest you take Uber/YourRide/Ola over the taxis every day.

 If you’re catching a taxi you have the option of a flat rate, or you can use the meter.
 Just make sure you verify what option you want in advance.

-Actually, now that Iook at this which I found on the Auckland Airport website…Cheap Cabs is alright.
+Actually, now that I look at this which I found on the Auckland Airport website…Cheap Cabs is alright.

 I hope this information helps you get from Auckland Airport to the city in the way that best suits your needs.
 I’ll forever be one to choose the cheapest form of transport, it saves money, usually doesn’t take a lot longer than other methods and gives the best chance to start getting a glimpse of local culture.